 Let's look at an example that uses all three parts.
 Save the code below in a

-dice.hoon in your
+dice.hoon in the

 :- %say |= [[now=@da eny=@uvJ bec=beak] [n=@ud ~] [bet=@ud ~]] :- %noun [(~(rad og eny) n) bet]